 Nina’s passion for dancing goes beyond a natural desire for excellence.
 Thomas Leroy (Vincent Cassel) tells her, “Every time you dance I see you obsess, getting each and every move perfectly right.”
 For Nina, achieving perfection is something she believes is possible, telling Thomas, “I just want to be perfect.”
 Unfortunately, perfection is unattainable because there is always room for improvement.

 Achieving perfection as a dancer is Nina’s path to becoming complete as a person.
 This marks the difference between passion and obsession: Passionate people can pursue an interest with intensity, but they have an identity apart from their passion.
 In contrast, obsessed people find their sole identity in the object of their obsession.
-Nina can never be a whole person apart from her career as a ballet dancer.
+They feel incomplete until they achieve their dream.

 Unfortunately, Nina’s dream of playing the Swan Queen does not make her whole and complete.
 The pressure of the dual role puts a tremendous strain on her mental and emotional health.
 Thomas assures her that she can play the White Swan, but seeing her struggle during rehearsals, he has doubts about her ability to play the “evil” and “lustful” Black Swan.
 This leads to a doubling of Nina’s character in the film.
 Her personality splits in half, and a Black Swan is born.
 On numerous occasions, she has hallucinations of her doppelganger: in a long passageway, in the bathtub, and in the mirror at the studio.
 In a later scene, she imagines feathers growing from her back and her feet becoming webbed like a Swan.
 Nina is now suffering from insanity: “a mental illness of such a severe nature that a person cannot distinguish fantasy from reality.”2 Her mother can see that she is mentally ill.
 The night of the performance, she tells her, “You’re sick … This role is destroying you.”
 The pressure of playing the Swan Queen causes Nina to become separated from her true self.